The best photo editing software for Macs in 2023

 Adobe Photoshop Elements shares quite a few features and photo editing tools with its big brother, such as layers, a separate raw editor, and various cloning and healing tools.
 However, it is quite a bit simplified, making it easier for beginners to test the editing waters.
 The one-time fee, as opposed to a subscription, may also be preferable to some.

 In Photoshop Elements, you can choose between Quick, Guided, or Expert windows based on your editing knowledge and desired level of complexity.
 These three options have different tools and windows available, meaning you can decide how deep you want to go.
-They allow you to and develop your skills in the program or keep things simple if you should so choose.
+They allow you to grow and develop your skills in the program or keep things simple if you should so choose.
 There are no lens or camera profiles for automatic adjustments, but there is connectivity to Adobe Elements Organizer for keeping your files organized.
 This really is a program meant for beginners and the skills you learn editing images here won’t necessarily directly translate into the big version of Photoshop, so it’s best for dedicated casual users.

 Easiest to use: Skylum Luminar Neo